AY2425S2-CS2103T-W09-3/tp/docs/UserGuide.md

 <box type="tip" seamless></box>

 **Tip:**
-* The NRIC and DATETIME must adhere to respective format constraint
+* The NRIC and DATETIME must adhere to respective format constraints
-* The NRIC must be present in Med logger(i.e. one and only one patient have the input NRIC).
-The visit will be automatically associated to that person with the same NRIC.
+* The NRIC must be present in MedLogger (i.e., one and only one patient has the input NRIC).
+The visit will be automatically associated to that patient with the same NRIC.
-* if no DATETIME is provided, current time(i.e. time of command input will be used)
+* If no DATETIME is provided, the current time (i.e., the time of command input) will be used.
   </box>

 Examples: